perfact/zodbsync/README.md

 given object itself should be updated (properties, security settings etc.), `--no-recurse` can be used.

+There are two other modes to use with `perfact-zopeplayback`, selected by passing `--pick` or `--apply`.
+These assume the file system representation is stored in a git repository and provide wrappers for `git cherry-pick` and `git am`, respectively.
+They also change the interpretation of the positional `path` arguments.

-If using `--pick`, the given paths are not interpreted as object paths, but as git commits.
-This is useful if the repository the Data.FS is recorded to is tracked by git and some development has been done on a remote system that has to be deployed to the current system.
+If using `--pick`, the given paths are interpreted as git commits.
+This is useful if some development has been done in a branch or on a remote system that has to be deployed to the current system.
 It then becomes possible to do something like

     git fetch origin
     perfact-zopeplayback --pick origin/master